Tuesday, February 25, 2025

 Old Books with Grace

 Grace is a medievalist, scholar and teacher.
 She has a very accessible style.
-She has done a Lenten series which I greatly benefited from — Virtues and Vices.
-She's also done Advent and Christmas series which I've enjoyed.
+I don't really listen to her interviews but have greatly enjoyed her Lenten and Advent series in the past.
 Try her out to see what she's got for this Lent. (website link)

 The Symbolic World